 While my acne scarring didn’t really improve, I will say that my skin overall really appreciated going product free for the past week.
 Not only was the rice water really mild and gentle on my skin, but the softer and matte feeling of my face has been really promising.

 Would I probably need a little more time to see if this would have even a greater brightening effect on my face?
 Most likely, yes.
 However, it was more than awesome to use an effective and inexpensive beauty hack I could use again and again.

 Should You Cleanse With Rice Water?

-While I didn't notice any major changes to my skin's appearance, I will admit that my complexion felt a lot smoother and oil-free than before.
+While I didn't notice any major changes to my skin's appearance, I will admit that my complexion felt a lot smoother and oil-free than before when using rice water on my face.
 Of course, that doesn't mean that double-step cleansing with coconut oil may have helped my skin, but I felt that the organic rice water definitely worked wonders on any existing oil and grease.
 But despite my positive experiences with my wash, it's important to remember that it's best to change your water every couple of days.
 Sometimes rice can contain traces of dirt and pesticides, making it important to approach any DIY recipe with caution.

-"It’s important to remember that when you cleanse with homemade rice water (or any other ingredient from your pantry), you could be exposing your complexion to any dirt, pesticides or bacteria that were on the rice itself," says Dr. Schlessinger.
+"It’s important to remember that when you cleanse with homemade rice water, or any other ingredient from your pantry, you could be exposing your complexion to any dirt, pesticides or bacteria that were on the rice itself," says Schlessinger.
 "This could cause infections and reactions, especially in those that struggle with acne, eczema, and other common conditions."

-So, will I be using rice water again in the near future?
+So, will I be using rice water on my skin again in the near future?
 You bet.
 A mattifying wash in the summer?
 Perfection.
 I can't wait to try this out again in warmer months — weird smell and all.